 Sometimes a bypass grafting operation may be done to allow a below-knee amputation site to heal adequately.
 The most important thing in deciding whether a below-knee amputation will heal is the clinical judgment of a knowledgeable surgeon.

-In general, amputations for sudden ischemia (when a clot develops and completely blocks blood supply to an extremity) are done to control pain soon after the preoperative evaluation is finished, if possible.
+In general, amputations for sudden ischemia (when a clot develops and completely blocks blood supply to an extremity) are done as soon as possible.

 Bypass surgery or angioplasty is always done when possible.
 Amputation is the last option.